Jesús Gómez (American football): Arizona State

 On December 15, 2024, Gómez announced he would be transferring to Arizona State University (ASU) to play for the Sun Devils.
 He also received interest from programs such as Auburn, Ole Miss, South Carolina, and Washington.
-Gómez spoke positively about the favorable kicking conditions in the area – saying weather was perfect year round" – as well as the sizable Hispanic community.
+Gómez spoke positively about the favorable kicking conditions in the area – saying weather was "perfect year-round" – as well as the sizable Hispanic community.
 He also praised the coaching staff, saying: "From the first moment I met the coaches I felt how they care more about me as a person and not a football player.
 You can see how everyone in the building is bought in to the vision of Coach Dillingham and the future is bright for this program.
 Conversely, ASU pursued Gómez due to their kicking problems the previous season, with special teams coordinator Charlie Ragle calling him "the best option in the portal".
 Gómez is left-footed, meaning Ragle had to flip his coaching mechanics, but "he was so good, it didn’t matter."

 Gómez entered the 2025 season as one of very few Mexican players at the Power Four level.
 On September 20, he converted four-of-four field goals – including the game-winning 43-yard kick as time expired – in a 27–24 win over Baylor, earning Big 12 Conference Special Teams Player of the Week honors.
 The following week, Gómez made a game-winning 23-yard field goal in a 27–24 upset victory over No. 24.
 TCU.
 He repeated as the Big 12 Special Teams Player of the Week and became the first Big 12 kicker since 2015 to make game-winning field goals in consecutive games.
+In mid-October, Gómez helped the Sun Devils pull off another upset, converting four-of-four field goals in a 26–22 win over No. 7 Texas Tech and earning Big 12 Special Teams Player of the Week recognition for the third time.
+On November 15 against West Virginia, he recorded his first career pass attempt, taking a direct snap on an extra point in the second quarter and completing a pass to tight end Cameron Harpole for the two-point conversion.
+Gómez went on to kick the game-winning 49-yard field goal to give Arizona State a 25–23 victory on Homecoming.
+He was named the Big 12 Special Teams Player of the Week for the fourth time.

+In his final career game, Gómez converted a career-long 54-yard field goal in a 42–39 loss to Duke in the 2025 Sun Bowl.
+It tied for the third-longest field goal in program history.
+Gómez finished the season converting 22-of-30 on field goal attempts and 33-of-33 on extra points.
+He earned all-Big 12 honorable mention.